 After installing and configuring the BART host and the database servers, you can start using BART.
-For detailed information about installation and configuration, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
+For detailed information about installation and configuration, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website.

 This section describes how to perform backup and recovery management operations using BART.
 Review the sections that follow before proceeding with any BART operation.